 Re-Creation Retreat offer the most successful way to overcome the problems facing troubled girls.
 They offer long-lasting, effective change by addressing struggling girls’ issues on three separate levels.

 Therapy…This program utilizes qualified, skilled, and dedicated therapists and counselors that administer counseling, in both individual and group settings.
-We have experience treating several common teen issues, including ADD/ADHD, abandonment issues, trauma, depression, anxiety, self-esteem problems, oppositional defiant disorder (ODD), and substance abuse.
+We have experience treating several common teen issues, including ADD/ADHD, abandonment issues, trauma, depression, anxiety, self-esteem problems, oppositional defiant disorder (ODD), and risky use.
 Re-Creation Retreat also provides the unique and highly effective equine therapy that isn’t available at many other similar programs.
 A controlled environment like that provided at this program offers the kind of consistent therapy that is most successful at treating these troubled girls.

 Academics…Included on our staff is a team of experienced teachers specializing in fixing the academics of troubled teens.
 The goal of the academic program here is to get troubled students caught up with their ailing academics.
 The therapeutic component of the program also helps teenagers to re-discover their natural passion for learning, which they will carry with them long after leaving this program.
 Students are given an individualized lesson plan that is specifically tailored to help them achieve appropriate grade level performance.